sagar-spkt/sagar-spkt.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 Welcome to my small blogging website.
-I'm Sagar, a Machine Learning Engineer based in Nepal.
-Since 2018, I've driven myself into the realm of Machine Learning.
-I like creating computational intelligence that helps people and machines comprehend the nuances of human languages and data.
-To date, I've worked on remarkably influential projects: mimicking voice, assisting children's social-emotional growth using conversational agents, extracting valuable details from meeting minutes, and categorizing web content to maximize the relevancy of advertisements, lookalike modeling, to name a few.
+I’m Sagar, Ph.D. student in Computer Science at the University of Central Florida.
+I'm interested in making AI socially aware.
+Since 2018, I've driven myself into the realm of AI and Machine Learning.
+I like creating computational intelligence that helps people and machines comprehend the nuances of human psychology, languages and data.
+Over the years, I’ve led and contributed to impactful projects: developing large-scale ad-targeting and content analysis pipelines, designing empathetic chatbots that assist children’s socio-emotional learning, and fine-tuning speech recognition and voice cloning systems for low-resource languages.

-My depth-first rather than breadth-first disposition causes me to ponder about a topic for a long time until I understood.
-This nature matches my given name, Sagar, which translates to Ocean in English.
-That's why I recommend you be cautious when you see me in front of my laptop and Mr Grumpy; a storm 🌪 might surge into you from the ocean.
+My depth-first rather than breadth-first disposition makes me linger on a problem until I truly understand it.
+This nature fits my name, Sagar, which translates to Ocean in English.
+So, when you see me in front of my laptop and Mr. Grumpy, be cautious — a storm 🌪 might surge from the ocean.

 | ![Mr.Grumpy](/images/mr_grumpy.jpg) |
 |:--:|